Why Your Dental Practice Is Not Showing Up in ChatGPT Recommendations

 Reviews are among the strongest trust signals an engine has for a local practice, and recency and spread matter as much as the total.
 A wall of five-star reviews that stops eighteen months ago, all on a single platform, reads as a practice that may have gone quiet.

 Gather genuine reviews steadily rather than in one burst, ask satisfied patients at the right moment (after a completed course of treatment, not mid-appointment), and make leaving one a single tap.
 Spread them across the places an engine and a patient both check: Google first, then NHS profiles and healthcare-specific platforms.
-Reply to all of them, good and bad, but never put a patient's clinical details in a public reply: thank them, answer the general point, take specifics offline.
+Respond to every review, positive or critical, but keep a patient's clinical details out of any public reply: acknowledge the person, address the general point, and move anything specific to a private channel.
 The line you must not cross is buying, incentivising or editing reviews to mislead, which is both a fitness-to-practise problem and unlawful in the UK.

 Did you recently rebrand, move, or open?